ergo-services/ergo/docs/extra-library/actors/metrics.md

 metrics.TopNObserve(w, gen.Atom("radar_topn_slowest_queries"), 1.100, []string{"JOIN ...", "orders"})
 ```

 The `to` parameter in `RegisterTopN` is the name of the supervisor managing top-N actors.
-The `to` parameter in `TopNObserve` is the actor name -- by convention `"radar_topn_" + metricName`.
+The `to` parameter in `TopNObserve` is the actor name, by convention `"radar_topn_" + metricName`.

 Ordering modes:

-- `metrics.TopNMax` -- keeps the N largest values (e.g., slowest queries, busiest actors, highest memory usage)
+- `metrics.TopNMax`: keeps the N largest values (e.g., slowest queries, busiest actors, highest memory usage)
-- `metrics.TopNMin` -- keeps the N smallest values (e.g., lowest latency, least active processes)
+- `metrics.TopNMin`: keeps the N smallest values (e.g., lowest latency, least active processes)

 When the process that registered a top-N metric terminates, the actor automatically cleans up and unregisters its GaugeVec from Prometheus.